Privacy Policy

 We may collect other personal data from your use of the Website, such as your IP address and access times.

-We may link our Website directly to other sites of which Local Hospice Lottery has limited or no control.
-Local Hospice Lottery will only link to websites which we deem to be safe, but no liability remains with Local Hospice Lottery for the loss or misuse of data by third party websites or services.
+We may include links to other sites on our Website.
+Local Hospice Lottery will only link to websites which we deem to be safe, but please note that when you click on one of these links, you are entering another website for which we have no responsibility, and no liability remains with Local Hospice Lottery for the loss or misuse of data by third party websites or services (even if you access such websites or services via a link on our Website).
 This privacy policy does not cover external websites and we are not responsible for the privacy practices or content of those sites.
 We encourage you to read the privacy policies of any external websites you visit.

 5. Communications and marketing